 Rejections or objections are a natural part of the patenting process.
 It’s crucial to be prepared:

-- Thorough Prior Art Search: Before filing, conduct a comprehensive search to identify potential conflicting patents or publications.
+- Thorough Prior Art Search: Before patent filing, conduct a comprehensive search to identify potential conflicting patents or publications.

 - Clarifications and Amendments: Be ready to fine-tune claims based on feedback from the patent office.
 This might involve narrowing down claims or providing additional justifications.